Medically reviewed: February 5, 2018

-Follow all directions on your prescription label.
-This medicine can slow or stop your breathing.
+Follow all directions on your prescription label and read all medication guides.
 Your doctor may occasionally change your dose.
 Never use buprenorphine and naloxone in larger amounts, or for longer than prescribed.

 This medicine may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away buprenorphine and naloxone is against the law.

-Use dry hands when handling the tablet or film.
-Drink a glass of water to moisten your mouth.
-Place the sublingual tablet or sublingual film under the tongue and allow it to dissolve.
-Place the buccal film in your mouth against the inside of your cheek and allow it to dissolve.
-Do not chew or cut a tablet or film, and do not swallow it whole.
+Use dry hands when handling this medicine.
+Place the sublingual tablet or film under your tongue.
+Place the buccal film against the inside of your cheek.
+Allow the medicine to dissolve slowly.
+Do not chew or swallow it whole.

 If you switch between medicines containing buprenorphine, you may not use the same dose for each one.
 Follow all directions carefully.

 Do not stop using buprenorphine and naloxone suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.